Belfast (UK Parliament constituency)

 Belfast was an Irish borough constituency in the House of Commons of the United Kingdom of Great Britain and Ireland.
-Comprising the city of Belfast, it elected one Member of Parliament (MP) from 1801 to 1832, and then two MPs from 1832 until the constituency was divided by the Redistribution of Seats Act 1885 for the 1885 general election.
+Comprising the city of Belfast, it elected one Member of Parliament (MP) from 1801 to 1832, and then two MPs from 1832 until the constituency was divided by the Redistribution of Seats Act 1885 before the 1885 general election.

-Summary

 Representation

-Under the Act of Union 1800 the Parliament of Ireland was merged with the Parliament of Great Britain to form the Parliament of the United Kingdom.
-The 300 members of the Irish House of Commons were reduced to 100 Irish members of the United Kingdom House of Commons.
-As part of that process Belfast lost one of its seats.
+Prior to 1801, the parliamentary borough of was a two-seat constituency in the Irish House of Commons.
+Under the Acts of Union 1800, the Kingdom of Ireland was joined with the Kingdom of Great Britain to form the United Kingdom of Great Britain and Ireland.
+Belfast was represented from 1801 in the United Kingdom House of Commons by one MP.
+Its MP in 1801 to the First Parliament of the United Kingdom was chosen by lot.

-There was no new election for the 1st Parliament of the United Kingdom.
-In Irish constituencies where the number of seats were reduced from two to one, the MP selected to attend Westminster was selected by drawing lots.
+Under the Representation of the People (Ireland) Act 1832, its representation was increased to two seats.
+Under the Redistribution of Seats Act 1885, the representation of the parliamentary borough was increased to four seats, and it was divided into four separate divisions.